 The National Marine Manufacturers Association and Boating Writers International (BWI) honored PowerDocks in recognition of the exceptionally ground breaking new consumer marine BlueIsles™ Solar Microgrid Dock innovation.
-The BlueIsles™ Solar Microgrid Dock is a first of its kind floating solar dock outfitted with walkable non-skid photovoltaics (solar modules) manufactured by the Italian company Solbian, a useful solution to provide renewable electrical power to boaters located in remote locations away from marinas.
+The BlueIsles™ Solar Microgrid Dock is a first of its kind floating solar dock outfitted with walkable textured photovoltaics (solar modules) manufactured by the Italian company Solbian, a useful solution to provide renewable electrical power to boaters located in remote locations away from marinas.
 This new 10ft x 20ft solar dock platform featured 1,248 watts of solar power generation, guaranteed by 24 SP52 L flexible solar panels, the best on the market in terms of efficiency, due to the SunPower™ monocrystalline cells that can reach a record 24% conversion of sunlight into electricity.

 The platform provides 4,000 kilowatt-hours of energy storage, and power distribution capability via 120VAC, 30A, and 50A marine power outlets.